 Talks may include demos, if appropriate.
 New talks on previously published materials are also welcome.
 Please note that we do not accept product pitches or product demos.

-Please submit talk proposals via the submission form which will be available here soon.
+Please submit talk proposals via the submission form.

 If you have any questions, please reach out to firstname.lastname@example.org.